im461n3/docker-ocserv/README.md

 `NO_TEST_USER`, while this variable is set to not empty, the `test` user will not be created.
 You have to create your own user with password.
 The default value is to create `test` user with password `test`.

+`CERTIFICATE_AUTH`, while this variable is set to not empty, ocserv will run in certificate auth mode.

+`LISTEN_PORT`, this is the tcp & udp port which ocserv will listen to.

 The default values of the above environment variables:

 |   Variable   |     Default     |